-SBTS will be providing lunch and dinner on Saturday and please plan for your own breakfast or eat in town for both Saturday and Sunday.
-Breakfast options in Quincy include Patti’s Thunder Café and Jeffrey’s Pub & Grub open all weekend for breakfast as well as Midtown Café open on Saturday only.
-There are also grocery stores Quincy Coop, Safeway, Sav-Mor, and Grocery Outlet in town.
-We will have hot water available on Saturday & Sunday morning for hot cereal, coffee or tea if you bring it.
-Please plan accordingly foodwise for Friday evening and Saturday and Sunday morning breakfasts.
+SBTS will be providing lunch and dinner on Saturday, but please plan for your own breakfast or eat in town for both Saturday and Sunday.
+Breakfast options in Quincy include Patti’s Thunder Café, which is open all weekend for breakfast, as well as Midtown Café or Belle Lane Baked Goods, which are open on Saturday only.
+There are also grocery stores in town, including Quincy Coop, Safeway, Sav-Mor, and Grocery Outlet.
+We will have hot water available on Saturday & Sunday mornings for hot cereal, coffee or tea if you bring it.
+Please plan accordingly food-wise for Friday evening and Saturday and Sunday morning breakfasts.

-Some great local dinner options for Friday are Moons, Quintopia, Jessie’s Joint, Sweet Lorraine’s, Mill Creek Fish and Chips and the Polka Dot.
-Local lunch spots for Sunday following include Polka Dot, Patti’s Thunder Cafe, Quintopia, and Jeffery’s.
+Some great local dinner options for Friday are Leon and Roy’s Pizzeria, Quintopia Brewing, Jessie’s Joint, Sweet Lorraine’s, Mill Creek Fish and Chips and the Polka Dot.
+Local lunch spots for Sunday include the Polka Dot, Patti’s Thunder Cafe, and Quintopia.
 We encourage you to eat at these places and support the local economy.

 We like them but they are not allowed on fairgrounds property.
 Please leave your furries at home.